gyulanemeth/bluefox.email/docs/projects/analytics.md

  - Sends
  - Opens
+    - here, we can talk about why opens are misleading, etc... (a link to an article)
  - Clicks
- - bounce rate
+ - bounces
- - spam reports
+ - complaints
- - here, we can talk about why opens are misleading, etc...